IIIF/api/source/api/presentation/2.1/index.md

 ```
 {: .urltemplate}

 The canvas represents an individual page or view and acts as a central point for laying out the different content resources that make up the display.
 Canvases _MUST_ be identified by a URI and it _MUST_ be an HTTP(s) URI.
 If following the recommended URI pattern, the {name} parameter _MUST_ uniquely distinguish the canvas from all other canvases in the object.
-As with sequences, the name _SHOULD NOT_ begin with a number.
-Suggested patterns are "f1r" or "p1".
 The URI of the canvas _SHOULD NOT_ contain a fragment (a `#` followed by further characters), as this would make it impossible to refer to a segment of the canvas's area using the `#xywh=` syntax.

 Every canvas _MUST_ have a `label` to display, and a `height` and a `width` as integers.
 A canvas is a two-dimensional rectangular space with an aspect ratio that represents a single logical view of some part of the object, and the aspect ratio is given with the height and width properties.
 This allows resources to be associated with specific parts of the canvas, rather than the entire space.
 Content _MUST NOT_ be associated with space outside of the canvas's dimensions, such as at coordinates below 0,0 or greater than the height or width.